 This session provides the basics for how to become successful at public speaking.
 Students will learn how to deal with "stage fright," as well as the other fears and challenges that come from with being in front of an audience.
 Students will learn about delivery skills, as well as how to make dry, informational material entertaining and interesting.

 - The Emotionally Intelligent Lawyer

-In today's competitive job market employers seek individuals who not only possess the threshold intellectual and technical capabilities but also a high degree of what has come to be known as emotional intelligence (EI).
+In today’s competitive job market employers seek individuals who not only possess the threshold intellectual and technical capabilities but also a high degree of what has come to be known as emotional intelligence (EI).
 EI is the ability to accurately recognize and effectively manage emotions in ourselves and with others.
 EI separates typical from outstanding lawyers and is often what determines who soars to the top in any firm.
 Attend this didactic-experiential session to continue developing the "people skills" needed to navigate key inter- and intrapersonal dynamics at the core of all work.
-In particular, the session will focus on developing four of the most critical aspects of EI: self-awareness (maximizing strengths), self-management (leading yourself effectively), optimism, and empathy (accurately perceiving others emotions).
-To do this students will identify the top three EI competencies they feel relate to successful legal practice, learn skills to develop a more optimistic outlook so they improve their overall emotional state and therefore performance, identify key attitude and behavioral reaction patterns impacting their ability to maintain poise under pressure, and finally, learn the 6 habits of highly empathic people.
+In particular, the session will focus on developing four of the most critical aspects of EI: self-awareness (maximizing strengths), self-management (staying poised under pressure), optimism, and empathy (accurately perceiving others emotions).
+Using fun, interactive, experiential experiences students will gain tools of self-awareness and emotion regulation, learn simple ways to read others emotions, identify key attitude and behavioral reaction patterns impacting their ability to maintain poise under pressure, and finally, learn the 6 habits of highly empathic people.
 The research is clear that leaders who are self-aware, manage themselves effectively, and can accurately read others emotions get the best results in both their professional and personal life.

-There will be a networking reception for all first-year students to mix and mingle with attorneys from our sponsor firm Mayer Brown, Latham & Watkins, and Sheppard Mullin.
+There will be a networking reception for all first-year students to mix and mingle with attorneys from our sponsor firm Mayer Brown, Paul Hastings, and Sheppard Mullin.